 - d.
-Receipts are required for every purchase and shall immediately be given to the department head or designee.
+Receipts are required for every purchase and shall be saved by the cardholder and submitted during the monthly billing process.
 The card user must sign the receipt, print his/her name below the signature, and state a brief reason for the charge.
 When a purchase is made, the cardholder must obtain the customer's copy of the charge slip in addition to the detailed invoice/receipt.
 The charge slip or related cash register slip/receipt must show in sufficient detail the type and number of items purchased with the unit cost.
 Should a detailed receipt not be available, the cardholder shall submit a written detail along with the receipt. - e.
 If for some reason the cardholder does not have documentation of the transaction to send with the statement, the cardholder must try to obtain a copy, and if this is not possible, a description of the purchase must be attached.
 This will include a description of each item, the number of items purchased, the unit cost, the date of purchase, the vendor's name, and the reason(s) why there is no supporting documentation.
 Continued incidents of missing documentation shall result in the cancellation of the employee procurement card(s) and further disciplinary action as may be needed. - f.
 Refunds and exchanges must be credited directly back to the Procurement Card account.
 Under no circumstances shall cash be received for refunds or exchanges.

 g.
 The Procurement Card should be treated with the highest level of security as cardholders treat their personal credit cards.
-Lost or stolen cards shall be immediately reported to JP Morgan Chase Bank at 1-800-316-6056, the card user's Department Head, and the Program Administrator at (845) 334-5574.
+Lost or stolen cards shall be immediately reported to JP Morgan Chase Bank at 1-800-207-5359, the card user's Department Head, and the Program Administrator at (845) 340-3407.